Killing of Danny Hansford

-Daniel Lewis Hansford (March 1, 1960 – May 2, 1981) was an American shooting victim who was killed by his employer, historic preservationist and antiques dealer Jim Williams, at Williams' home in Savannah, Georgia, United States.
-His death was documented in John Berendt's 1994 non-fiction book Midnight in the Garden of Good and Evil and its 1997 film adaptation.
-After four trials, Williams was acquitted of Hansford's murder.
+Danny Lewis Hansford (March 1, 1960 – May 2, 1981) was shot and killed by historic preservationist and antiques dealer Jim Williams at Williams' home in Savannah, Georgia, United States.
+Williams claimed that he shot Hansford in self-defense.
+After four trials, Williams was acquitted of Hansford's murder in 1989.
+Hansford's death was recounted in John Berendt's 1994 non-fiction book Midnight in the Garden of Good and Evil, its 1997 film adaptation, and its 2024 musical stage adaptation.

 Early life

-Danny Hansford was born in Savannah, Georgia, to Emily Bannister.
+Danny Hansford was born in 1960 in Savannah, Georgia, to Emily Bannister.
 He was one of three sons, the others being John and William.

 Shooting

-In the early hours of May 2, 1981, Hansford and Jim Williams had an argument at Williams's residence at Mercer House, in Monterey Square, Savannah, Georgia.
-During the argument, Hansford, of whom Williams had been a sexual partner for about two years, pushed over an 18th-century English grandfather clock.
+In the early hours of May 2, 1981, Hansford and Jim Williams had an argument at Williams's residence at Mercer House, in Monterey Square, Savannah.
+According to police statements made by Williams, Hansford had resided in the home for two years and was playing a video game when the argument ensued.
+During the argument, Hansford, of whom Williams had been a sexual partner for about two years, pushed over an 18th-century English grandfather clock which stood in the hallway.
 Williams was in his study at the time, and Hansford soon entered, whereupon he drew a gun on Williams.
-The gun jammed upon firing, however, and Williams pulled a 9mm Luger pistol from his desk and shot Hansford in what he claimed was self-defense.
-Prosecutors claimed Williams then proceeded to stage the crime scene to make it appear as if Hansford had actually fired at him.
+The gun jammed upon firing, however.
+Williams then pulled a 9mm Luger pistol from his desk and shot Hansford in the head, chest and back.

 Williams called the police at 3:00 A.M. to report the shooting, just over half an hour after the incident occurred.
-He was taken into custody and charged with murder.
-Superior Court Judge Eugene H. Gadsden set Williams' bond at $25,000, which he soon posted.
+Chatham County coroner Dr. James C. Metts attended the scene.
+Williams was taken into custody and charged with murder.
+Georgia Superior Court Judge Eugene H. Gadsden set Williams' bond at $25,000, which he posted.
+Williams claimed that he shot Hansford in self-defense.
+Prosecutors asserted that Williams had staged the crime scene to make it appear as if Hansford had actually fired a gun at him.

-Hansford, 21, was buried in Greenwich Cemetery, which is adjacent to Bonaventure Cemetery in Savannah.
-He is buried beside his mother, who died in 2005 at age 65.
+Hansford, 21, was buried in Savannah's Greenwich Cemetery.